adamci/guides/gmail-transfer-guide-mac.md

 ```

 `got-your-back` will restore messages 10 at a time, or 1 at a time if the messages
-are really big.
+are very large.
 I've found that this process can take up to 5 times longer than
-the backup, so modify your machine's energy saver settings to prevent it from
+the backup, so be sure to modify your machine's energy saver settings to prevent it
-falling asleep, and go and run some errands.
+from falling asleep, and then go and run some errands.
 I left mine working overnight.

 If you go to `new.email@gmail.com`, you should see your old labels appearing, a
-sign that all this magic is working!
+sign that the magic is working!

 You can close the terminal once it's done restoring.
 The last step is
 entirely in the browser!